 Plan for Funds Explanation Access to Instruction families and staff did not have access to reliable technology.
 We purchased laptop computers to lend to staff and families.
 We contracted with a Helpdesk company to help families and staff use the equipment.
 We also purchased educational software that enabled us to deliver our curriculum remotely.
 It was a positive and negative experience.
 It was positive because staff, families and students became more adept to using technology for educational purposes.
 With the climate such as it is, the staff are using technology more than before.
 We are having our IEP meetings with families and the LEAs on-line and this increased the participation in the meetings greatly.
-It is much easier to schedule meetings and the meeting are more efficiently run.
+It is much easier to schedule meetings and are more efficiently run.
 Negatively, we were not seeing families and students in person.
 But the use of technology made a difference in access to education.
 This school year, 2021-2022, when we must have students or classrooms quarantine, familiarity with on-line access helps greatly.
-Facilities Improvements The Education Center has three different facilities; two of them are older facilities and need improvements to the ventilation system.
-In the summer of 2021 we installed a new ventilation system in one of the buildings and in 2022 we are planning to add a small system to our oldest building.
-This will help to improve the health and safety of the students and staff in those buildings.
-Families periodically ask program directors about the air quality in the buildings.
-Staff Recruitment, Support, and Retention Throughout the 2020-2021 school year and through the summer of 2021, the Education Center had a number of staff resignations.
-The percentage of turnover was 24% of the staff.
+Facilities Improvements During the summer of 2022, updates to our HVAC system will take place to ensure continued improvements on our ventilation system.
+Staff Recruitment, Support, and Retention Throughout the 2020-2021 school year and through the summer of 2021, Friendship Academy had a number of staff resignations.
+The percentage of turnover was 26% of the staff.
 We conduct exit interviews in the form of an on-line questionnaire and many of the responses were due to COVID.
 Staff close to retirement age decided to retire; staff that had young children at home or children in elementary school chose to stay home.
-Some reported it was because of salary.
-In replacing staff, we also found difficulties due to the nature of the work.
-Working closely with children with disabilities that are unable to be vaccinated and unable to consistently be masked.
-We are now increasing professional
+Some reported it was because of salary.In replacing staff, we also found difficulties due to the nature of the work.
+Working closely with children with disabilities that are unable to be vaccinated and unable to consistently be masked was a problem for some people.We are now increasing professional development efforts by offering on-line courses in which an individual can receive a certification or course that will better help them work with the population of students.
+They are able to receive a monetary compensation for certain courses.
+We are also instituting a hiring bonus for new hires.